petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 categories: articles
 title: Why make a website?
 date: 2017-08-08
+description: Why I'm making a website as a grad student
+tags: personal code
 ---
 Why am I making a personal website?
 It's not very common for graduate students in materials science (I don't think I know anyone else with one...), and it's